kobrient/verilator-sv-template/README.md

 Pre-reqs
 --------

 You should install verilator, at minimum.
-You also probably want gtkwave.
+You also probably want surfer or gtkwave.
+Surfer is available on Homebrew.
+Depending on platform, gtkwave might be available as package, flatpack, or build from source.

 Commands
 --------